Emma Fitzgerald

 Stream: Climate

-Emma is a business leader with a passion for building great teams and bringing innovations to market to address the worlds big challenges, from combating cancer to application of smart materials to drive performance.
+Emma FitzGerald is a business leader with a passion for building great teams and bringing innovations to market to address the world’s big challenges, from combating cancer to the application of smart materials to drive performance.
 She has a particular interest in supporting the energy transition, especially in developing markets.

-She has 25 + years experience in leading businesses in the Energy & Water sector.
-Most recently she was CEO of Puma Energy focused on delivering affordable and sustainable energy solutions to emerging markets in Africa, Central America and Asia.
-Prior to this she ran gas, water and waste networks for National Grid and Severn Trent in the UK.
-She also spent many years running Downstream Retail, Lubricants and LPG businesses for Shell around the world.
-Over the last 10 years she has served on the boards of plc, privately owned and non for profit organizations in both an Executive and Non Executive Director capacity.
+She has over 25 years of experience in leading businesses in the energy and water sector.
+Most recently, Emma was the CEO of Puma Energy, which focused on delivering affordable and sustainable energy solutions to emerging markets in Africa, Central America and Asia.
+Prior to this, she ran gas, water and waste networks for National Grid and Severn Trent in the UK.
+Emma also spent many years running Downstream Retail, Lubricants and LPG businesses for Shell around the world.
+Over the last 10 years, she has served on the boards of plc, privately owned and non for profit organizations in both an executive and non-executive director capacity.

-She is currently a Non-Executive director of UPM Kymmene, an innovative global paper & biomaterials business which uses biodegradable wood fibres and molecular bio-products to create renewable biomedical solutions and sustainable packaging and labelling, Seplat Energy plc an indigenous Nigerian Energy company playing a key role in providing affordable power and cooking solutions to customers and communities as part of the energy transition in Nigeria, Newmont Corporation, a global gold and copper mining company recognised for its ESG leadership and Graphene Manufacturing Group an Australian company developing the next generation of batteries to replace Li ion technologies.
+Emma is currently a non-executive director of UPM Kymmene, Seplat Energy plc, Newmont Corporation, and Graphene Manufacturing Group.
+UPM Kymmene is an innovative global paper and biomaterials business that uses biodegradable wood fibres and molecular bio-products to create renewable biomedical solutions and sustainable packaging and labelling.
+Seplat Energy plc is an indigenous Nigerian energy company playing a key role in providing affordable power and cooking solutions to customers and communities as part of the energy transition in Nigeria.
+Newmont Corporation is a global gold and copper mining company recognized for its ESG leadership and Graphene Manufacturing Group is an Australian company developing the next generation of batteries to replace lithium ion technologies.

-Emma holds a DPhil in Surface Chemistry from Balliol College, Oxford University and an MBA from Manchester Business School.
-In her spare time her passions are photography, hill walking and mentoring technology startups.
-As a dyslexic herself, she also supports various organisations helping children and adults with learning difficulties to realise their full potential.
+Emma holds a doctorate in surface chemistry from Balliol College, Oxford University and an MBA from Manchester Business School.
+In her spare time, her passions are photography, hill walking and mentoring technology startups.
+As a dyslexic herself, Emma also supports various organizations helping children and adults with learning difficulties to realize their full potential.